crsndr/EBI-es2-op/README.md

 http://localhost/ganglia
 ```

-and you should see an interface similar to the following:
+you should see an interface similar to the following:

 ![Alt text](/doc/ganglia.png?raw=true "Ganglia screenshot")

-which contains all the detail on CPU, memory and disk requested.
+which after a couple of minutes should display the graphs contains all the detail on CPU, memory and disk requested.
+To see the details click on the scroll down menu "Select a source" and choose "EBI-es2-op".
+On the next page click the new scroll down menu "Choose a node".
+The container being monitored should appear with its IP while the container running gmetad should show it's container ID.

 ## Optional: Cleanup